TheWindows/Pls-Donate-ui/README.md

-# Pls-Donate-shitty-shop-ui
+# Pls-Donate-ui
-the pls donate shitty shop ui
+the pls donate ui idk why i make this :)